 The tomb is composed of three chambers linked by a gradually descending stepped corridor.
 A false door faces the entrance.
 Chamber A has the designs sketched onto the walls and ceilings but the decoration has not been completed.
 Chambers B and C are both ready to decorate.
 The decorations in Chamber A consist of spells to help Senenmut’s spirit to pass successfully though the Underworld, and a number of depictions of Senenmut, his brother (Amenemhat), and his pharaoh, Hatshepsut.

-The ceiling of Chamber A is decorated with astronomical designs incorporating a calendar recording the lunar months, the constellations and the planets.
-The ceiling is thought to be the first of its kind, but unfortunately the positions of the stars are not sufficiently accurate for them to be used to date the tomb correctly, but they do give a fascinating insight into the Egyptian calenadr and the manner in which religious symbolism merged with the events of daily life to inform the Egyptian concept and measurement of time.
+The ceiling of Chamber A is decorated with astronomical designs incorporating a calendar recording the lunar months, the constellations, and the planets.
+The ceiling is thought to be the first of its kind.
+Unfortunately, the positions of the stars are not sufficiently accurate for them to be used to date the tomb correctly, but they do give a fascinating insight into the Egyptian calendar and the manner in which religious symbolism merged with the events of daily life to inform the Egyptian concept and measurement of time.